 The Senate Indian Affairs Committee

-Next week's hearing takes place Wednesday, April 30, at 2:30pm in Room 628 of the Senate Dirksen Office Building.
-A witness list hasn't been posted online.
+Tomorrow's hearing takes place at 2:30pm in Room 628 of the Senate Dirksen Office Building.
+The witness list follows:

 Join the Conversation